Terms and Conditions

 To book your accommodation with Rose of Dubrovnik, Guests are kindly invited to submit your Booking online via the website.
 The team do their utmost to avoid disappointment to our guests, however, vacancies can change rapidly at times, owing to the high demand we experience, and once the deposit is received and processed, your reservation will be confirmed within 24 hours.

-The deposit, which must be paid to secure your booking, may vary between properties, but will generally range from 10-30% of the final rent due.
+The payment, which must be paid to secure your booking, may vary between properties, but will generally range 100% of the final rent due.
 On submitting your deposit, the Terms and Conditions are accepted by all parties.

 Prices of accommodation will be influenced by season of booking, length of booking, and number of guests.
 Many properties have a specifically listed minimum stay period, with the option of a short-stay surcharge.
-Extra guests arriving and sleeping over-night in accommodation, will incur a 30% surcharge.
+Extra guests arriving and sleeping over-night in accommodation.